scardetto/Crux/README.md

-# Crux.Common
+# Crux

-Common libraries for crux projects.
+Framework for kickstarting .NET apps using Domain Driven Design